 All staff at ARK Alpha Nursery are responsible for children with SEND and are accountable for their progress.
 We are committed to meeting the needs of children with SEND.

 Early identification of SEND is made either by staff or from information from previous settings or other external sources/partnership agencies.
 Parental concerns and information is also taken into consideration.
 The nursery follows the stages set out in the revised code of practice.
-This identifies the stage of SEN a child is at, and clarifies who is responsible for the additional provision that is needed to support the child’s progress.
+This identifies children with SEN and clarifies who is responsible for the additional provision that is needed to support the child’s progress.

 Our system of observation and record keeping, which operates in conjunction with parents, enables us to monitor children’s needs and progress on an individual basis.

-Children with identified needs have an Individual Education Plan (IEP)
+Children with identified needs have a Support Plan.

 If it is felt that a child’s needs cannot be met through nursery without additional support, then advice will be sought from the area INCO and referrals made to partnership agencies for advice, support and, in some cases, additional funding will be applied for.